tungtose/sickle_ui/README.md

 **THIS IS CURRENTLY IN HEAVY DEVELOPMENT**

 Do not depend on this project.
 It is here for reference for the moment.
+If you still want to try it locally from within your project, clone the repository next to yours.
+This is needed for the asset source to find the local assets.

 Main missing features:
 - Centralized focus management